Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 All boxes ticked.

 How are prices?

 July and August in Ibiza are pretty much on par with each other when it comes to prices.

 It’s high season, folks, and everything is at its most expensive!

-Although a quick glance on Skyscanner.org right now reveals a few last minute Augusts flights going from €50 each way.
-Definitely worth checking out before you book direct with an airline.
+Although a glance on Skyscanner.org right now reveals a few last-minute Augusts flights going from €50 each way.
+Worth checking out before you book direct with an airline.